OrgaAI/orga-ai-sdk-monorepo/packages/client/react/README.md

 **Why this pattern is required:**

 1. **API Keys Must Stay Server-Side**
-   - Your OrgaAI API key contains sensitive credentials
+   - Your Orga AI API key contains sensitive credentials
    - If exposed to the client, anyone could use your account
    - The proxy keeps your API key secure on your server